Sustainability4/Deep-Learning-/Perceptron and Introduction/Perceptron_Modular_Python_Scripting/read.md

-This directory explains how a modular Python code should look like will all the necessary directories and scripts
+This directory explains how a modular Python code should look like will all the necessary directories and scripts.
+This is a simple example of how a code is properly expressed.
+Similarly we can do the same for and.py as well.
+This is a proper pythonic way of creating a perceptron class.